 To obtain a more representative picture of the closed-loop behavior, a Monte Carlo–based procedure was used to identify initial states that reach the certified invariant set without violating constraints.
 This allowed to visualize the initial conditions that successfully converge, providing an empirical approximation of the RoA for each controller.
 The results show that LQR, linear MPC, and CTMPC achieve the same estimated region of attraction on the TWIP, indicating that the RoAs of the three controllers are probably very similar.

-Overall, the proposed framework combines analytical guarantees with empirical characterization, enabling RoA analysis for nonlinear systems when purely analytical methods are overly conservative and data-driven approaches lack formal guarantees.
+Overall, the proposed framework combines analytical guarantees with empirical characterization, enabling RoA analysis for nonlinear systems when analytical methods are overly conservative and data-driven approaches lack formal guarantees.
 This methodology is general but model-dependent, and applying it to a different system requires recomputing the analytical inner approximation based on that system’s dynamics and parameters.
 Furthermore, the inner approximation is inherently local and becomes more conservative in higher-dimensional systems.
-Moreover, the invariant set is obtained in a single step; computing its predecessors could yield a substantially larger certified region.
-Exploring such iterative or less conservative constructions is a promising direction for future work.
+Moreover, the invariant set is obtained in a single step; computing its predecessors could enlarge the certified region and represent a promising direction for future work.